shoeffner/monty/09_ErrorsFSM/slides.md

 [Python Tutorial](https://docs.python.org/3/tutorial/).
 It covers what we did and sometimes a little bit more.

-For the rest of the course, we will focus on applications.
+For the rest of the course, we will mostly focus on applications.

 # Your ninth homework